Travel.State.Gov > International Travel > Country Information > Tanzania International Travel Information

 Faith-Based Travelers: See our following webpages for details:

-LGBTI Rights: Consensual same-sex activity is illegal both on the mainland and on Zanzibar, and is punishable by long prison sentences.
-Members of the LGBTI community may not be admitted to Tanzania by immigration authorities and once here may be targeted, harassed, and/or charged with unrelated offenses.
+LGBTI Rights: Tanzania’s penal code criminalizes consensual same-sex sexual activity on the mainland and on Zanzibar.
+Those arrested and charged for consensual same-sex sexual conduct may be sentenced up to thirty years in prison.
+Authorities use the penal code to intimidate and arrest individuals on the basis of their real or perceived sexual orientation or gender identity.
+Individuals detained under suspicion of same-sex sexual conduct may be subject to or threatened with forced anal examinations.
+Members of the LGBTI community may be denied entry to Tanzania by immigration authorities (including on Zanzibar) or once admitted may be targeted, harassed, and/or charged with unrelated offenses.
 Public displays of affection between persons of the same sex may be met with harassment or violence.
-Non-governmental organizations (NGOs) that support the LGBTI community and their staff may also be targeted and harassed by local authorities.
+Non-governmental organizations that support the LGBTI community and their staff may also be targeted, harassed, or have staff members detained by local authorities.

-Travelers Who Require Accessibility Assistance: While in Tanzania, individuals with disabilities may find accessibility and accommodation very different from the United States.
+Travelers Who Require Accessibility Assistance: Individuals with disabilities may find accessibility and accommodation challenging to find in Tanzania.
 Sidewalks are nearly non-existent and there are frequent power outages.
 The Tanzanian constitution prohibits discrimination against persons with disabilities.

 Women Travelers: Hire only legitimate tour guides, preferably arranged by a known travel agency or hotel.
 Be wary of offers of sightseeing from new contacts and avoid being alone with strangers who propose special, customized sightseeing trips.
 Practice common sense and remain vigilant regarding your surroundings.